-Data are collected from Canadian International Merchandise Trade (both Customs and Balance of Payments programs) from the International Product Price Index, as well as external sources.
+Data are collected from the CIMT Program (both customs and balance of payments), from the International Product Price Index Program, and from external data sources.

-International trade price and volume indexes for all countries and for the United States (U.S.) are constructed from detailed import and export merchandise trade data.
-The basic price indicators of these indexes originate from two sources: unit values derived from the detailed Custom base data and specific price indexes taken from Canadian and foreign sources.
+International trade price and volume indexes for all countries are constructed from detailed import and export merchandise trade data.
+Price inputs for these indices originate from two sources: unit values derived from the detailed customs-basis data and specific price indexes taken from Canadian and foreign sources.

-Several organizations provide the Canadian International Merchandise Trade Program (CIMTP) with proxies that are used as price relatives in the calculation of the Laspeyres and Paasche price indexes.
+Several organizations provide the CIMT Program with proxies that are used as price relatives in the calculation of the Laspeyres and Paasche price indexes.
 They are:

 - The United States Bureau of Labor Statistics publishes the Producer Price Index (PPI) which measures the average change over time in the selling prices received by US producers for their output.
-The PPI includes indexes at various levels of aggregation and is used primarily to calculate a number of CIMT's import price indexes.
+The PPI includes indexes at various levels of aggregation and is used primarily to calculate a number of the CIMT Program's import price indexes.

 - Statistics Canada's Producer Prices Division (PPD) publishes the Industrial Product Price Index (IPPI) (Record number 2318) which measures price changes for major commodities sold by manufacturers in Canada.
-Most of the specified price indexes taken from the IPPI are used to calculate CIMTP's export price indexes.
+Most of the specified price indexes taken from the IPPI are used to calculate the CIMT Program's export price indexes.

 - PPD publishes the Computer and Peripheral Price Index (CPPI) (Record number 5032) which measures changes in the price of computers and computer peripherals sold to governments, businesses and consumers.
-It is used by CIMTP primarily to measure price changes in imports of computer parts.
+It is used by the CIMT Program primarily to measure price changes in imports of computer parts.

-- PPD also publishes the Export Import Price Report (Record number 5142) which is a survey that measures price changes for key commodities that have proven difficult to measure through other methods.
+- PPD also publishes the Export Import Price Index (Record number 5142) which is a survey that measures price changes for key commodities that have proven difficult to measure through other methods.

 - The Bank of Japan publishes the Corporate Goods Price Index (CGPI) which measures price changes for goods traded in the Japanese corporate sector.
-CIMTP uses the Export Price Index component of the CGPI to measure Canada's import prices for goods imported from Asian countries.
+The CIMT Program uses the Export Price Index component of the CGPI to measure Canada's import prices for goods imported from Asian countries.

-- The National Energy Board provides price data on electricity and the Environment, Energy and Statistics Division of Statistics Canada provides data on exports of crude petroleum and natural gas.
+- The Canada Energy Regulator provides price data on electricity and crude petroleum, and the Canadian Centre for Energy Information of Statistics Canada provides data on exports of crude petroleum and natural gas.

 If, during the error detection process, a unit value has been identified as an outlier, corrective measures are taken.

 For Laspeyres and Paasche price indexes that cannot be calculated due to a lack of transactions or missing proxy information, a valid index from the previous period is automatically carried forward and repeated for the current period.
-This implies no measurable change in the price for the commodity in question.
+This implies no measurable change in the price for the commodity.

-A commodity group 'Other balance of payments adjustments' exists only for the BOP basis.
+A commodity group "Other balance of payments adjustments" exists only for the BOP-basis data.
 Prices for this category cannot be measured through conventional means, and so an estimate is required.
-The National Economic Accounts Division (NEAD) provides this estimate to International Accounts and Trade Division (IATD).
+The National Economic Accounts Division (NEAD) provides this estimate to IATD.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.